- All-new fifth-generation Corsa revealed

 New Vauxhall Corsa: engine specs

-All will feature with a new six-speed manual gearbox, with the higher-powered petrol engine options also benefitting from the option of an eight-speed automatic.
+All barring the entry-level 75hp model feature a new six-speed manual gearbox, with the higher-powered petrol engine options also benefitting from the option of an eight-speed automatic.

 Given the Corsa is in the prototype stages of its development, there are no official fuel economy figures or emissions ratings.
 Still, Opel’s Global Lead Development Engineer, Thomas Wanke, pointed out that every single version of the Corsa will emit less CO2 than the outgoing Corsa.
 We’ll have to see about that.